paragi/sphp/README.md

 * 0.3.6  Websocket Error 'not opened' when script don't exists
 * 0.3.5  open_basedir restriction, without specifying doc roor in php.ini

-#### Help
+### Help
 Please don't hesitate to submit an issue on github.
 But please be prepared to present a test case.

-Contributions of almost any kind are welcome.
+Contributions are welcome.
+Code should look good and be covered by a test case or example.